-From the navigation panel, go to General > USB application > Servers Center.
+From the navigation panel, go to General > USB application > Media Services and Servers > Network Place (Samba) Share / Cloud Disk tab.

 NOTE: Network Place (Samba) Share is enabled by default.

 2. Follow the steps below to add, delete, or modify an account.